Why I’m not that worried about microplastics (yet)

 The microplastics also caused increased sperm malformation rates and damage to reproductive structures.

-The authors of this study take these findings and throw out the idea that microplastics may be partially to blame for the rising rates of male infertility and lowering semen quality (with obesity, diet, and pollution as other factors).
+The authors of this study think these findings could mean that microplastics deserve part of the blame for rising rates of male infertility and lowering semen quality (obesity, diet, and pollution are other factors).

 average sperm count of men worldwide 1973 vs 2018

-Not joking here, this study has me genuinely considering throwing out my polyester underwear.
+No joke: this study has me genuinely considering throwing out my underwear (it’s all polyester).

 Plastic kills kidney cells

-The below screenshot is from a study that demonstrated how high levels of plastic kill kidney cells 13.
+The screenshot below is from a study showing how high levels of plastic kill kidney cells 13.

-However, the amount of microplastics used in this study is at a high dose that we would never experience it.
+However, the caveat is that the amount of microplastics used in this study are so high that we would never experience them.

 Human studies